no-to-adhd/no-to-adhd.github.io/content/_index.md

     combat his PADHD (**P**retended **A**ttention **D**eficit **H**yperactivity **D**isorder).

 ### News!
 Fresh off the press 🖨️🎉!
+Note that this section is NOT consistent with the actual updates.
+Head to the page to each section to learn more.

+* (2025-02-13) [Journal](./journals/) for the day is live!
 * (2025-02-09) Two new [journals](./journals/) and a new blog [post](./blog/tattoo-aftercare) on tattoo aftercare
 * (2025-02-04) I have written a new post.
 I think I may have found [closure](./blog/closure/)
 * (2025-02-03) The new [journals](./journals/) from the weekend of 2025-02-01/02 is live.